-Ask any Connecticut criminal defense attorney and they will tell you that the charge of reckless driving is a serious criminal offense that can result in many serious consequences including possible jail time, a criminal conviction record, probation, loss of your license and a hefty fine.
-In addition conviction of this charge would result in significant increases in your insurance rates for years to come.
+Ask any top Connecticut traffic ticket lawyer and they will tell you that the charge of reckless driving is a criminal offense that can result in many serious consequences including possible jail time, a criminal record, probation, loss of your license and a hefty fine.
+In addition, a conviction of this charge would result in significant increases in your insurance rates for years to come.
 This crime is a misdemeanor offense in Connecticut.
-While in most cases the Police officer will simply hand you a misdemeanor appearance summons which looks just like a speeding ticket it is a criminal arrest and results in a permanent criminal arrest record and a mandatory Court appearance date.
-If you have been charged with reckless driving you should call a Stamford motor vehicle criminal lawyer as soon as possible to discuss the facts of your arrest and develop a plan to work towards having your charges dismissed.What Is Reckless Driving?
+While in most cases the police officer will simply hand you a misdemeanor appearance summons which looks just like a speeding ticket it is a criminal arrest and results in a permanent criminal arrest record and a mandatory court appearance date.
+If you have been charged with reckless driving you should call a Stamford traffic ticket lawyer as soon as possible to discuss the facts of your arrest and develop a plan to work towards having your charges dismissed.What is Reckless Driving?

 - Operate a motor vehicle “recklessly”

 - Operate a motor vehicle at such rate of speed as to “endanger life”

 - Speeding over 85 mph is per se reckless driving automatically

 - The willful operation of a motor vehicle with a mechanical defect

 As we can see the first two options create a lot of grey area and room for interpretation and discretion on the part of the Police officer when doing a traffic stop.
 When is someone just speeding and when are they driving recklessly?
 This is often a judgment call and one of splitting hairs.
 Without video tape evidence the State’s case is going to come down to the testimony of the arresting officer’s personal opinion on why the particular driver was driving recklessly as opposed to just speeding and swerving between lanes on the other hand.
 The best criminal lawyers know how to effectively raise doubt in the State’s case and bolster your defense.